MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/multi-tenant-organization-known-issues.md

 - To promote B2B guests to B2B members, a source tenant administrator can amend the [attribute mappings](cross-tenant-synchronization-configure.md#step-9-review-attribute-mappings), or a target tenant administrator can [change the userType](~/fundamentals/how-to-manage-user-profile-info.md#add-or-change-profile-information) if the property is not recurringly synchronized.

-- B2B user objects have a `originTenantID` property that is either set to null or a valid value when the B2B user object is synchronized or shared in a multitenant organization.
-If your B2B user object is missing this property, see [Reset redemption status for a guest user](../../external-id/reset-redemption-status.md).
+- B2B user objects have a `originTenantId` property that is either set to null or a valid value when the B2B user object is synchronized or shared in a multitenant organization.
+If your B2B user object is missing this property, [reset the redemption status for the user](../../external-id/reset-redemption-status.md) and then the user must redeem again to get the property.

 - In [SharePoint OneDrive](/sharepoint/), the promotion of B2B guests to B2B members might not happen automatically.
 If faced with a user type mismatch between Microsoft Entra ID and SharePoint OneDrive, try [Set-SPUser [-SyncFromAD]](/powershell/module/sharepoint-server/set-spuser).